 The Benjamin Rush Award Ceremony recognizes outstanding achievement by a member of the business or government community.
 The individual accepting the award presents a public lecture addressing the relationship of a liberal arts education to the business or government world.
 Opportunities for members of the college community to converse and discuss issues with the award recipient occur while the recipient is on the campus.

 The recipient of the award is presented with an honorarium and with a bronze medal which bears the likeness of Benjamin Rush, the prominent colonial Philadelphia physician who was a key founder of the college and a signer of the Declaration of Independence.
 The first Benjamin Rush Award was presented in 1985 to the board chairman and chief executive officer of CBS.
-Recipients since then have included the Minister of Trade, Industry and Energy of the Republic of Korea; the Director of the White House Office of Management and Budget; the Deputy Secretary General of the United Nations; the Chairman of the Board of Mutual Life Insurance of America; a former Chairman of the Securities and Exchange Commission; a former chairman of Honeywell International, Inc. and chairman and CEO of Allied Signal; co-founder and former chairman of AES Corp; Editor-in-Chief, Business Week Magazine; CEO of the Hamner Institute for Health Sciences; and the chairman of The Graham Group.
+Recipients since then have included the Deputy Secretary General of the United Nations; the Chairman of the Board of Mutual Life Insurance of America; a former Chairman of the Securities and Exchange Commission; a former chairman of Honeywell International, Inc. and chairman and CEO of Allied Signal; co-founder and former chairman of AES Corp; Editor-in-Chief, Business Week Magazine; CEO of the Hamner Institute for Health Sciences; and the chairman of The Graham Group.
 The 2011-12 recipient was Charles Cole, former President and CEO, First Maryland Bankcorp and The National Bank of Maryland, who gave a presentation, “Light at the End of the Tunnel?”

 The Executive-in-Residence Program brings to campus, for residencies of three to five days, individuals who have been identified as strong contributors to current developments in the business world.
 These executives participate in classes and less formal gatherings which permit them to engage in discussions of significant issues facing business leaders.
 The first Executive-in-Residence was J. Bruce McKinney, Class of 1959, trustee of the college, and chairman and chief executive officer of the Hershey Entertainment and Resort Company.